Standard Guitar Tuning | How to Tune a Guitar for Beginners

 If you have problems with your guitar’s intonation then this will have a direct effect on its tuning.
 This is when your guitar is in tune with the open strings played but is out of tune when you hold the frets down.
-This can mean that your tuner says your guitar is perfectly in tune but when you hold a chord down, it sounds awful.
+This can mean that your tuner says your guitar is perfectly in tune but when you play to hold a chord down, it sounds awful.

 The way you can check if your intonation is out is to start with tuning one of your guitar strings.
 Then you need to check the tuning of the 12th fret of that string.
 If the tuning of that note is off then you need to adjust the intonation.

 This can be done by adjusting the string length on the bridge or saddle.
 If the string is tuned but the 12th fret is flat, then this means that the string is too long and you need to bring the saddle on that string forward toward the neck.
 If it is sharp then you need to move it back.

 This can be a really long process and some guitarists like to go to a guitar store so they can get it done professionally.
 If you want to do it yourself then try to learn a bit more about it first and set aside a few hours so you can get it done carefully and properly.
 Just make sure you get into a habit of checking the tuning of the frets as well as the open strings if you’re performing or recording.